 The Cole Land Transportation Museum is one of the top places to visit in Bangor.

-This famous museum exhibits amazing artifacts that tell the story of transportation as it played out in Maine.
+This famous museum exhibits terrific artifacts that tell the story of transportation in Maine.

-You have all sorts of vehicles and devices from the old classic trains to powerful snowplows and robust dairy wagons on display here.
+Here, you'll see all sorts of vehicles and devices, from the old classic trains to powerful snowplows and full dairy wagons.

-The museum also showcases many memorabilia depicting important events in the military history of the region as a tribute to war veterans who fought in the past.
+The museum also showcases many memorabilia depicting important events in the region's military history as a tribute to war veterans who fought in the past.

-The Bangor Public Library is a bookworms' heaven to munch on the amazing books in the collection here.
+The Bangor Public Library is a bookworms' heaven.

-You also will find many friendly locals here who are all too happy to come and enlighten you with some of their city’s legendary tales and anecdotes.
+You will also find many friendly locals who are happy to come and enlighten you with some of their city’s legendary tales and anecdotes.

-You can also get a close glimpse of the culture as the books, the architecture and the locals here all carry some mark of their tradition and roots.
+You can also get a close glimpse of the culture as the books, architecture, and locals carry some mark of their tradition and roots.

 The Duck of Justice is famous for being the default logo on the police department's official Facebook page.

-The mascot has been going viral for many years now and is the subject of many hilarious and interesting social media posts and tweets.
+The mascot has been going viral for years and is the subject of many hilarious and exciting social media posts and tweets.

-You can have your own encounter with the legendary Duck of Justice here yourself.
+You can have your encounter with the legendary Duck of Justice here yourself.

-Build up your photo collection with some cool and cheeky clicks hanging around the duck.
+Build your photo collection with cool and cheeky clicks hanging around the duck.

-Short of getting his autograph, you can have any kind of chummy interaction with the duck here and capture it in your photo album.
+Short of getting his autograph, you can have any friendly interaction with the duck here and capture it in your photo album.

-The Maine winter can be harsh and if you are traveling to Bangor in one of the cold winter months, you might feel stocky locked inside for long periods.
+The Maine winter can be harsh, and if you are traveling to Bangor in one of the cold winter months, you might feel stocky and locked inside for long periods.

-You can pack up your stuff, and put on those extra pair of gloves and heavy jackets, and take a plunge into the wintery exteriors by going for an adventurous ski in the snow-clad Hermon Mountain.
+You can pack up your stuff, put on those extra pairs of gloves and heavy jackets, and take a plunge into the wintery exteriors by going for an adventurous ski in the snow-clad Hermon Mountain.

-You can enjoy hours of meandering as you ski along the vast slopes of this mountain that are packed with thick deep snow during the chilly winters here.
+You can enjoy hours of meandering as you ski along the vast slopes of this mountain packed with thick deep snow during the chilly winters here.

-You get much-needed physical activity and a refreshing boost with all the nice dopamine release!
+You get much-needed physical activity and a refreshing boost with all the excellent dopamine release!

-Bangor is an old city and carries quite a bit of colorful history with it.
+Bangor is an old city with quite a bit of colorful history.

-You should definitely register and take a comprehensive historical tour of Bangor and enjoy interesting tales and events from its rich historical past.
+You should register, take a comprehensive historical tour of Bangor, and enjoy exciting tales and events from its rich historical past.

 Bangor was a major lumbar port many years ago, and you would still spot some remnants of that era as you go around the town.